Things that were hidden from the public.

 One of the oddities at trial involved the testimony by the medical examiner about injuries which caused blood, there were only a few specific injuries which led to blood loss, the other injuries involved internal organ damage.

-There was a very clear photograph of two blood spatter stains on the wall, near ground level.
+There is a very clear photograph of two blood spatter stains on the wall, near ground level.

 For some reason, all sides at trial refrained from commenting on how specifically those injuries occurred, but clearly they appear to have been from kicks.